too-rusty/secret-mangement/README.md

 SQS handles deduplication, retries for us and the keys read are in flight mode so we can be sure that the same keys wont be picked up by 2 different workers.

 Also this can be scaled as demand grows, more workers/machines for handling reencryption of multiple keys.

+## Note on Resiliency

+We can have an event driven approach for the whole architecture.

+One can have a request and response queue for each and every microservice.

+Whenever a microservice needs to interact with another, it can simply send the message to the request queue.
+And the response will be sent to the response queue of the same microservice.

+This design guarantees resiliency, idempotency and atleasy once delivery (all inherent features of the queue).

+## Other services

+We can have an `auth service` after the gateway, this way the gateway will just handle some of the features like retries etc and we can decouple the auth service into a separate auth service (kind of a middleware).